Understanding QIS — Part 15

 This design is intuitive — it mirrors how human organizations work.
 But human organizations also suffer from the same failure modes: the manager becomes a bottleneck, the central planner holds information that is stale, the single point of authority fails and work stops.

 QIS solves coordination by distributing the information that makes coordination possible.
-Agent capability is encoded in routing weights, distributed across the DHT.
-Task routing is a function of those weights, resolved in O(log N) hops without any node requiring global knowledge.
-Synthesis richness emerges from the number of participating agents, not from the sophistication of any aggregating planner.
+Agent capability emerges from the aggregate of real outcomes deposited across the network.
+Task routing resolves in O(log N) hops or better — any efficient routing mechanism works — without any node requiring global knowledge.
+Synthesis richness emerges from the number of participating agents (N(N-1)/2 paths), not from the sophistication of any aggregating planner.
 Fault tolerance is a property of the loop, not of checkpoint logic bolted on top.

 The coordinator is not replaced by a smarter coordinator.
 It is replaced by a closed-loop architecture where coordination emerges from the interaction of four components, none of which is a planner.